Genre: Mystery & Thriller

 About Ruth Ware

-Ruth Ware is a bestselling mystery writer.
-Her books In a Dark, Dark Wood, The Woman in Cabin 10, The Lying Game and The Death of Mrs. Westaway are all huge bestsellers.
-Her latest book The Turn of the Key will be published in 2019.
+Ruth Ware is a bestselling mystery writer whose works include In a Dark, Dark Wood, One by One, The It Girl, Zero Days, The Woman in Cabin 10, The Lying Game, and The Death of Mrs. Westaway.
 After working in the publishing industry, she became a full-time writer.
 She lives in Brighton, England, with her family.
 Visit the author’s website →